ShaojieJiang/FACE/README.md

 ## Requirements

-To use this programme, you need [PyTorch](https://pytorch.org/) 1.0.0 and the latest version of [ParlAI](https://github.com/facebookresearch/ParlAI) framework (tested on commit `c6745203`).
+To use this programme, you need [PyTorch](https://pytorch.org/) 1.0.0 (tested with Python 3.6+) and the latest version of [ParlAI](https://github.com/facebookresearch/ParlAI) framework (tested on commit `c6745203`).

 After downloading and installing ParlAI, move the directory `face` in this repo to `Your_Path_To_ParlAI/parlai/agents/`.
 Read on for some examples of running experiments.

 ## Arguments